TheGeekMax/Project-Lazy/README.md

 # Project-Lazy

-Project lazy is a project to make people more lazy when working on spritesheet
+Project-Lazy is a project to make people more lazy when working on spritesheet

-originally made for world map builder but can be used for other app that need spritesheet
+Originaly made for World Map Builder but can be used for other app that need spritesheet

 ## Prerequisites